Gastric Band to Gastric Sleeve (LSG) in LA - Healthy Life Bariatrics

-The gastric band (Lap-Band) and gastric sleeve are two common bariatric (weight loss) surgeries.
+The gastric band (Lap band) and gastric sleeve are two common bariatric (weight loss) surgeries.

-But to have the adjustable gastric band removed means that your stomach will revert back to pre-surgery conditions.
-It means that you could relapse to old (bad) habits.
+But to have the adjustable gastric band removed means that your stomach will revert to pre-surgery conditions.
+It means that you could relapse into old (bad) habits.
 Any weight you may have lost with the gastric banding could stall or reverse entirely if you end up overeating, which could lead to the dreaded phenomenon of extreme weight regain!

 How to Keep Losing Weight?

-How is the Lap-Band Removed?
+How is the band removed?

 First, your bariatric surgeon made a series of small incisions in your abdomen.
 These cuts acted as openings for the laparoscopic tools used during surgery.
 These tools were operated remotely.
 They allowed your doctor to work inside your abdominal cavity while viewing the action on a nearby screen.

 During that original surgery, the lap band device was secured around the upper portion of your stomach.
-In many cases, the area around the Lap-Band was also fitted with sutures to keep the gastric banding in place and to prevent slippage.
+In many cases, the area around the lap band was also fitted with sutures to keep the gastric banding in place and to prevent slippage.

 Gastric band removal uses the same technique, only in reverse.

 During the reversal surgery, and unless there were complications during the first one, your surgeon will use the same incisions.
-The incisions allow for the laparoscopic tools to be inserted and for the gastric band to be removed.
+The incisions allow the laparoscopic tools to be inserted and the gastric band to be removed.

 That’s all there is to gastric band removal.
 Let’s look at the gastric sleeve.